 Areas of Special Interest

-Rob advises clients on constitutional issues and other issues of public law, including the due process implications of excessive punitive damages awards, the doctrines of state and tribal sovereign immunity, separation of powers, separation of church and state, Arizona’s notice-of-claim statutes and public servant insurance statutes, Arizona’s procurement statutes, the statutory regime governing sales and leases of state trust lands, matters of federal preemption of state law, and matters of federal court jurisdiction.
+Rob advises clients on constitutional issues and other issues of public law, including the due process implications of excessive punitive damages awards, the doctrines of state and tribal sovereign immunity, separation of powers, dormant Commerce Clause disputes, federal court jurisdiction, federal preemption disputes, Arizona’s notice-of-claim statutes and public servant insurance statutes, Arizona’s procurement statutes, and the statutory regime governing sales and leases of state trust lands.

 Shareholder, Greenberg Traurig, LLP